 Janet Janes, Founder and Treasurer of MAPDA

-After losing her 20 year old son Nick in 2013 to an accidental heroin overdose, Sue has become an advocate to help bring awareness and break the stigma and silence of addiction.
+After losing her 20 year old son, Nick, in 2013 to an accidental heroin overdose, Sue has become an advocate to help bring awareness and break the stigma and silence of addiction.

 Sue Kruczek, MAPDA Board of Directors

 Karla has dedicated her career to working with special needs and disadvantaged youth as a Psychologist with Riverside Unified School District.
-Karla is a member of the California Positive Network of Trainers (PENT), a consortium dedicated to meeting the needs of students with behavioral and emotional challenges.
+She is a member of the California Positive Network of Trainers (PENT), a consortium dedicated to meeting the needs of students with behavioral and emotional challenges.

 Karla Troast, MAPDA Board of Directors

 Ms. Pevehouse is principal and founder of Facticity Advisors LLC, providing counsel on organizational governance, ethics and compliance matters, as well as training and business-driven advice in establishing and revising effective compliance programs, corporate risk management, and conducting internal investigations.

 Cynthia’s legal career spans over 3 decades, with more than 10 years of experience as general counsel for publicly traded, multinational companies, including Staples, Inc.; Allianz of America, Fireman’s Fund Insurance Co.; Polycom, Inc.; and Ask Jeeves.
 She has led the legal, compliance, government policy, regulatory, as well as internal investigations functions in a range of industries, including technology, interactive media, financial services, and retail.